ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

     F --> G[Physical Layer]
 ```

-All of the protocols are complex, but they share similar problems while having different goals.
+All of the protocols are complex, but they share similar efficiency and security requirements while having different goals.

  * ASN.1 encodes the application-specific data compactly to be suitable for the usage and parsing of other applications.
 (Compare it to more efficient  JSON)
  * TLS 1.3. encrypts the session data so that it cannot be eavesdropped on or modified, while also giving some guarantees that the data goes to the intended party.